pytorch/rfcs/RFC0003-sparse-roadmap/note-2.md

   - Introduce (a procedure for) new sparse storage formats -> increased performance for domain-specific sparse applications

+  - Estimate when using a sparse storage can advantageous performance-wise.
+The estimate can be function and data dependent.

 ## Low-hanging and impactful actions

 - Introduce fill-value attribute to sparse tensors, enables supporting